eneim/kohii/docs/intro.md

 - Is built for Android, supports Android 4.4 (SDK 19) and up.
 - Provides easy to use Video playback functionality, including automatic playback, playback continuity across config change, lifecycle change and more.
-- By default, support ExoPlayer and any ViewGroup as the *host* for videos, including: RecyclerView, NestedScrollView, ViewPager, ViewPager2, general ViewGroup, etc
+- By default, support ExoPlayer and any ViewGroup as the *bucket* for videos, including: RecyclerView, NestedScrollView, ViewPager, ViewPager2, general ViewGroup, etc

 Kohii provides following features by default:

 - [x] Full automatic playback control using ExoPlayer as playback framework.
 - [x] Semi manual playback control using ExoPlayer as playback framework.
 User can play/pause specific player on demand, Kohii will smartly pause the Video if it is not visible anymore, and restore the previous state later if needed.
 - [x] Full manual playback control using ExoPlayer as playback framework.
 User can play/pause specific player on demand, Kohii does not touch anything, but take care of cleaning resource if needed (eg: release Player instances after user closes the Application).
 - [x] Preserve *playback continuity* across configuration changes, lifecycle changes (eg: from Activity to Activity) using ExoPlayer as playback framework.
-This means: rotating the device, switching to multi-windows mode or openning full-screen player doesn\'t trigger pausing/resuming the playback.
-While the visual part will be rerendered (due to View recreation), the audio part is kept smoothly, provide continouous playback experience.
+This means: rotating the device, switching to multi-windows mode or opening full-screen player doesn\'t trigger pausing/resuming the playback.
+While the visual part will be re-rendered (due to View recreation), the audio part is kept smoothly, provide continuous playback experience.
 - [x] Reuse PlayerView instances for many players.
 Thinking that playing thousands of videos in sequence just using ***one PlayerView instance***.
 - [x] Scoped volume configuration.
 This means: you can set volume value of one Video, and apply the same for others, depending on the scope you want.
 The scope can be just that Video, or all Videos *in the same RecyclerView/ScrollView*, or all Videos *in the same Activity*.
 - [x] Rich features demo app: demo and guidelines for creating various UX/UI patterns, from simple to complicated, including Picture-In-Picture playback or Scroll-To-Mini-Player UX just like YouTube app.